GraniLuk/graniluk.github.io/_posts/2025-03-20-faster-typescript.md

 Microsoft just dropped a bombshell: TypeScript is getting **10x faster** with a new native compiler, and here’s the kicker—it’s being rewritten in **Go**.
 Yes, you read that right.
 Not Rust, not C#, but Go.

-If you’ve ever watched TypeScript choke on a large codebase (*cough* VS Code *cough*), you know this is a big deal.
+If you’ve ever worked on a large TypeScript codebase in VS Code, you know this is a big deal.
 The new compiler promises drastic improvements in speed and memory efficiency.
 Let’s break down why Microsoft made this choice and what it means for you.

 ---